intaxwashere/AITokenSystemUE/README.md

 ### Tokens

 Tokens live inside `UTokenCategory`'s and `UTokenSubscriberComponent`'s.
 They determine how and which subscriber can obtain them.
-They select best/desired subscriber with `TryGetToken()` function.
+They select best/desired subscriber with `SelectBestSubscriber()` function.
 They get "used" after obtained and "released" after their owner (subscriber component) releases them.

 ### Token Categories